barneymc/blockchain-node/README.md

 The Node-Red flow in Module B subscribes to AWS (and by doing so, picks up the messages emanating from Module A, the field device and the Siemsens PLC).

 **Node-red**
 The *fnPushWeightToServer* and *fnPushBulkTankWeightToServer* build the necessary QueryString complete with the required parameters to make a call to the locally running BC_NodeServer.
-These are the core elements in Module C that collect the data and using MQTT publish it to AWS.

 **blockchain-node-api**